mills-lab/svelter/README.md

 #SVelter

 ##Description
 This software is designed to identify both simple and complex rearrangements from paired-end sequencing data.
-It is used by calling *SVelter.py* with listed parameters.
-It's also possible to run it on multiple cores by calling different sub-functions separately.
+Users could ran it easily by just alling *SVelter.py* with proper parameters.
+It's also possible to ran it on multiple cores by calling different sub-functions separately.

 ##Required third-party resources
 ```